Twitter

 Royal Westmoreland

 We all know that Barbados is a fantastic place to visit, but what about living there?
-With our luxury holiday homes, there’s no reason you can’t have your own home from home in the sun, and here are 21 reasons why it’s worth considering.
+With our luxury holiday homes , there’s no reason you can’t have your own home from home in the sun.

 The weather

-Of course, you can’t look past the weather as the number one reason to lie in Barbados!
+Of course, you can’t look past the weather as the number one reason to make the move to Barbados!

 The temperature averages at between 21˚C and 31˚C during the dry season, with an annual precipitation of between 40 and 90 inches.